jjjaaackkk/rassilkaapi/README.md

 ### API

-There are following API endpoints:
+There are the following API endpoints:

 Get the JWT tokens at http://127.0.0.1:8000/api/v1/token